Marianna Hill

-Early years
+Early life and education

-Marianna Hill was born in Santa Barbara, California, to architect Frank Schwarzkopf and writer Mary Hawthorne Hill, who worked as a script doctor.
-United States Army General Norman Schwarzkopf Jr. is her cousin.
+Hill was born Marianna Schwarzkopf, in Santa Barbara, California, on February 9, 1942, to architect Frank Schwarzkopf and writer Mary Hawthorne Hill, who worked as a script doctor.
+United States Army General Norman Schwarzkopf Jr. was her second cousin.

 Her father, a building contractor, worked in several countries, which resulted in Hill's education in California, Spain, and Canada.
-During her teenage years, her family settled in Southern California when her father purchased a restaurant there.
+During her teenage years, her family settled in southern California when her father purchased a restaurant there.

 Career

 Hill's initial acting experience came when she was an apprentice at the Laguna Playhouse.
 She then worked three summers at the La Jolla Playhouse, and later gained more experience at the Neighborhood Playhouse School of the Theatre.
 She was a life member of The Actors Studio as of January 1980.
 She adopted her mother's surname ("Hill") as her professional surname.
-She has appeared in more than 70 films and television episodes.
+She appeared in more than 70 films and television episodes.

 Her film debut came in Married Too Young (1962).
-She played Gabrielle in the Howard Hawks film, Red Line 7000 (1965) and featured in the Elvis Presley film Paradise, Hawaiian Style (1966); the Haskell Wexler political film Medium Cool (1969); the western El Condor (1970); the Clint Eastwood film High Plains Drifter (1973) as Callie Travers; the cult classic horror-thriller film The Baby (1973); and in The Godfather Part II (1974) as Deanna Dunn-Corleone, Fredo Corleone's hard-drinking wife.
+She played Gabrielle in the Howard Hawks film Red Line 7000 (1965) and featured in the Elvis Presley film Paradise, Hawaiian Style (1966); the Haskell Wexler political film Medium Cool (1969); the western El Condor (1970); the Clint Eastwood film High Plains Drifter (1973) as Callie Travers; the cult classic horror-thriller film The Baby (1973); and in The Godfather Part II (1974) as Deanna Dunn-Corleone, Fredo Corleone's hard-drinking wife.